percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/vault.md

 * `mount` is the mount point where the keyring should store the keys
 * [optional] `ca_path` is the path of the CA file used for SSL verification

-<i note>:material-information: Note:</i> The following example is for testing purposes only.
+The following example is for testing purposes only.
 Use secure tokens and proper SSL validation in production environments:

 ```sql
     SELECT pg_tde_add_global_key_provider_vault_v2(